brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 #### Create the server

 Now you can create a server using that image.
-Give it a name of "my first server" so you can identify it easily later.
+Give it a name of `my first server` so you can identify it easily later.

     $ brightbox-servers create -n "my first server" img-4gqhs Creating 1 'nano' (typ-4nssg) server with image Ubuntu Lucid 10.04 server (img-hm6oj)